Mainland Regional High School (New Jersey): Athletics

 The Mainland Regional High School Mustangs compete in the American Division of the Cape-Atlantic League, an athletic conference comprised of public and private high schools in Atlantic, Cape May, Cumberland and Gloucester counties, operating under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 936 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Independence Division of the 95-team West Jersey Football League superconferenceMinnick, Kevin.
-"Football: Entering 10th season, a new leader for state’s second-largest conference", NJ Advance Media for NJ.com, August 8, 2019.
-Accessed September 5, 2020.
-"The WJFL was created in 2010 as a way to help teams play a full schedule and face opponents of similar size, ability and geographical location....
-The league is comprised of 16 divisions and includes better than 90 high schools." and was classified by the NJSIAA as Group IV South for football for 2018–2020.
+The football team competes in the United Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

 The field hockey team won the South II sectional championship in 1973 and won both the South Jersey Group III sectional title and the overall Group III state championship in 1975.
 The 1973 team won the Group III title against West Essex High School on a tiebreaker following a 0-0 tie after regulation in the championship game.